 Hopefully our backpacking checklist should help you plan for your incredible gap year or escape away.
 Just don’t forget to purchase backpacker travel insurance before you go.
 It won’t get you out of prison, but it will cover you should you have an accident or fall ill during your trip and much, much more.

 Any questions?
-Then please get in touch – we’re happy to help!Please note, Holidaysafe's online prices automatically include a 15% discount against our Customer Service Centre prices.
+Then please get in touch – we’re happy to help!*Please note, Holidaysafe's online prices automatically include a 15% discount against our Customer Service Centre prices.
 This code entitles you to an additional 5% off your policy, and is a discount from the base price, not including the additional cost of optional extensions or any additional medical premium.